This article is part of The Ascender, the Highrise platform for articles and resources.

 Related: How can a leader create a vision?

-5. Laissez Faire Coaching
+5. Laissez-Faire Coaching

-Characteristics of the laissez-faire coaching style
+Characteristics of the laissez-faire coaching:

 • The coach takes a hands-off approach and allows clients to develop their own independently.